Randomized benchmarking of a high-fidelity remote CNOT gate over a meter-scale microwave interconnect

-\textit{Working principle of the l-coupler.}---As shown in \cref{fig:system}, each TCQ consists of two frequency-tunable transmon qubits connected galvanically to each other and sharing a common charge island.
+As shown in \cref{fig:system}~(a), each TCQ consists of two frequency-tunable transmon qubits connected galvanically to each other and sharing a common charge island.
 We can consider that each TCQ behaves like two individual transmons when the difference in the two transmon frequencies is much larger than the coupling strength between them.
-In this case, one can think of the device as having two individual modes of excitation that we refer to as the top and bottom modes.
-Both modes, will have finite coupling to the CPW connecting the TCQs.
-However, when the two individual mode frequencies are in resonance, the two modes become hybridized and symmetric and anti-symmetric modes emerge as shown in \cref{fig:system}~(b).
-Both modes have distinct electric dipole moments and thus couple to the CPW differently, with the symmetric mode having zero coupling (appearing dark) to the CPW.
+In this case, one can think of the device as having two individual modes of excitation, which we refer to as the top and bottom modes.
+Both modes will have finite coupling to the CPW connecting the TCQs.
+However, when the two individual mode frequencies are in resonance, the two modes become hybridized, and symmetric and anti-symmetric modes emerge, as shown in \cref{fig:system}~(b) and (c).
+Both modes have distinct electric dipole moments and thus couple to the CPW differently, with the symmetric mode having zero coupling to the CPW.
+Details about the physics and design principles of TCQs are shown in the Supplemental Material.

-While the TCQ has a multimode structure, we shall use only the symmetric modes shown in \cref{fig:system}~(b) for operations in the $l$~coupler, henceforth referred to as $l$~qubits $Q_{\mathrm{L1,2}}$ corresponding to the TCQs $Q_\mathrm{T1,2}$, respectively.
+While the TCQ has a multimode structure, we shall use only the symmetric modes shown in \cref{fig:system}~(b) and (c) for operations in the $l$~coupler, henceforth referred to as $l$~qubits $Q_{\mathrm{L1,2}}$, corresponding to the TCQs $Q_\mathrm{C1,2}$, respectively.
 We initially store data that we wish to transfer across the CPW in the $l$~qubit, which is dark to the CPW modes.
 By applying flux pulses, we can independently control the coupling and detuning between $l$~qubits and the CPW modes.
-In addition, this can be done adiabatically with respect to the coupling between the $l$~qubits and anti-symmetric modes.
+In addition, this can be done adiabatically with respect to the coupling between the $l$~qubits and the anti-symmetric modes.